resetfashionsystem

 During the 80s, Giorgio Armani was the first who started dressing Hollywood stars in order to sell to the American middle-class.
 In a perspective of massive overproduction and an ever-growing economy, perhaps that strategy made sense.

-Now the economy is not in good shape, and the middle class swiped away.
+Now the economy is not in good shape, and the middle class has been swiped away.
 Most importantly, we opened our eyes, so we are tired of being treated as fishing lures.
 Therefore we find some specific marketing techniques obsolete, if not meaningless.

 What’s the point of stars wearing luxury designer’s clothes on the red carpets when it’s known they don’t pay for the clothes?